celesrenata/pfsense-ultimate-config/README.md

     * **DNS Query Forwarding**: Check **Use SSL/TLS for outgoing DNS Queries to Forwarding Servers**
 9. Save
 10. Apply Changes
-11. Take another snapshot, label it: **Initial VPN_WAN**
+11. Take another snapshot, label it: **VPN_WAN**

 ### Section Conclusion
-* If your goal is to just have secure internet, you can stop here.
+* If your goal is to just have secure internet, you can stop here and skip forward to this section.
 However, if you want all the other bells and whistles used in IT Support, carry on!
 * Even though when we setup openvpn we selected no hardware acceleration, that is a falsehood, it will use AES-NI as we specified in the config before we fisnished.

+## Import to Production Environment
+* This section will show you how to take your config as it stands now and import it onto your hardware device.
+1. Using the Debian virtual machine, navigate to: http://192.168.5.1
+2. Navigate to: **Diagnostics > Backup & Restore**
+3. Select: **Backup extra data**
+4. Click: **Download configuration as XML**
+5. Run: ```sudo cp $HOME/Downloads/config-pfSense* /mnt/shared/```
+6. Navigate to your production environment's pfSense address
+7. Navigate to: **Diagnostics > Backup & Restore**
+8. Browse to the location of your shared folder locally and select the configuration version
+9. The firewall will reboot, come back to it in 10 minutes ideally for it to install everything and settle down.
+    * Your IP scheme, hostname and Domain will need to be updated to what you prefer locally.
+This may be able to be updated in the configuration file via ```sed``` if you are ambitious.
+But it is unknown what impacts that will have on the rest of the services looking for IPs/Networks.
+Use the GUI.
+10. Navigate to: **System > General Setup
+11. Update your Hostname and Domain
+12. Save
+13. Navigate to: **Interfaces > LAN**
+14. Update your IP Address
+15. Save
+16. Apply Changes